 - all relevant engineering courses had huge prerequisite chains.

 Furthermore, I would have to teach any new course myself, so the content had to be something I already knew or could learn quickly.
-Those constraints meant the new course would not have wet labs (though I encouraged wet-lab faculty to add design exercises to their existing courses).
+Those constraints meant the new course would not have wet labs (though I have encouraged wet-lab faculty to add design exercises to their existing courses).

 My first partial solution was to replace the required EE circuits course with a new Applied Circuits course.
 The existing EE101 course is a theory class (mostly applied math) that prepares students to do design in later courses—but most bioengineering students never take those later courses, so were getting prepared for something they didn’t do.
 Due to “creeping prerequistism” in the 8 or 9 departments providing courses for the major, the bioengineering students were already taking far too many preparatory courses and far too few courses where they actually did things.